Connecting Meraki Network to Aviatrix Transit Network¶

 - Build an Aviatrix Transit Network with multiple spokes.

 - Launch an Aviatrix gateway in the same VPC as vMX100.

-- Adjust security groups on both vMX100 and Aviatrix gateway and update AWS route tables accordingly.
+- Adjust security groups on both vMX100 and the Aviatrix gateway and update AWS route tables accordingly.

 This document assumes you have already launched an Aviatrix Controller.
-Aviatrix GW uses EIP, make sure you have sufficient quota for EIP.
-You can contact AWS support to request for more EIPs.
+An Aviatrix GW uses an EIP, so make sure you have sufficient quota space for an EIP.
+You can contact AWS support to request more EIPs.
 Aviatrix supports multiple Transit GW groups from one Controller.
 In this example, we will only use one Transit GW group with HA enabled.

 Build an Aviatrix Transit Network with multiple spokes¶

 - Launch Aviatrix Transit GW Follow Step 1 and Step 2 to launch an Aviatrix Transit GW and enable HA in the Transit hub VPC.
 You can consider using a new Transit hub VPC in case the existing Transit hub VPC does not have enough IP addresses to launch new instances (The Aviatrix Transit GW pair).